hyperschedule/hyperschedule-api/README.md

 `courseCodeSuffix`, or `section`.
 Since none of these values are allowed to contain slashes, they may be concatenated reversibly with slashes to form a unique string key by which to index the course.

+Additional fields may be added to existing endpoints without incrementing the API version.

 ## Development